finnci/intercom_code_test/README.md

 # How to run: Option 1 - local python

+First, clone & cd to this repo on a local machine.
 To run this code on your own machine, you will need to do as follows:

 This can be created on OSX like this, other OS's will likely vary: